Legoless/Alpha/README.md

 Triggers are a way to activate Alpha interface.
 By default Alpha provides two triggers:

-- Shake Trigger - Activates when device is shaken two times in less than 5 seconds.
+- **Shake Trigger** - Activates when device is shaken two times in less than 5 seconds.
-- Tap Trigger - Activates when 3 fingers are pressed for 3 seconds anywhere in the application.
+- **Tap Trigger** - Activates when 3 fingers are pressed for 3 seconds anywhere in the application.

+Both triggers are activated by default.

 *Read more on [Triggers]().*